 What is an Ophthalmologist?

-Ophthalmologist There is much confusion about the specific roles of the three O’s: Opticians, Optometrist, and Ophthalmologists.
+There is much confusion about the specific roles of the three O’s: Opticians, Optometrist, and Ophthalmologists.
 Here we will discuss the role of the ophthalmologist.
-Ophthalmology is a branch of medicine devoted to eye pathology and surgery.

-• A general ophthalmologist is considered a secondary eye care provider who diagnoses and treats a broad range of eye and vision problems.
+- A general ophthalmologist is considered a secondary eye care provider who diagnoses and treats a broad range of eye and vision problems.
 Some ophthalmologists specialize in a more specific area of eye care.
 There are retinologists, glaucoma specialists, oculoplastic surgeons, ocular oncologist, neuro-opthalmologists and so forth.
 These ophthalmologist practice tertiary eye care.

-• An ophthalmologist’s training usually involves four years each of undergraduate school and medical school, one year of internship, and three years of residency.
+- An ophthalmologist’s training usually involves four years each of undergraduate school and medical school, one year of internship, and three years of residency.

 Most eye care professionals maintain a referral network with each other to ensure the patient receives the best possible care.